zavetsec/ZavetSecHardeningBaseline/README.md

 ## `>_ part of the ZavetSec DFIR toolkit`

-`ZavetSec-Harden` is one module in the **ZavetSec** open-source SOC/DFIR toolkit — a collection of standalone PowerShell tools built for practitioners who work in real environments: mixed OS fleets, no internet, constrained budgets, and incidents that don't wait.
+`ZavetSec-Harden` is one module in the **ZavetSec** open-source SOC/DFIR toolkit — a collection of standalone PowerShell tools for practitioners working in real environments: mixed OS fleets, no internet, constrained budgets, incidents that don't wait.

-Every tool in the toolkit follows the same design contract:

-- **PS 5.1 only** — runs on anything from Server 2016 to Windows 11, no prerequisites
-- **Zero dependencies** — single script file, no modules to install, no internet required
-- **Self-contained HTML reports** — dark-themed, filterable, ready to attach to a ticket
-- **MITRE ATT&CK mapped** — findings tied to techniques, not just abstract recommendations
-- **PsExec / automation compatible** — `-NonInteractive` flag across all tools
-- **Reversible** — where changes are made, a rollback path always exists

-The toolkit covers the full incident response lifecycle: live triage and artifact collection, threat intel enrichment, network discovery and vulnerability surface mapping, lateral movement detection, credential exposure analysis, and hardening with compliance reporting.
-Tools are designed to be chained as a pipeline or used independently depending on what the engagement calls for.
+The toolkit covers the full IR lifecycle: live triage and artifact collection, threat intel enrichment, network discovery, lateral movement detection, credential exposure analysis, and hardening with compliance reporting.
+Tools chain as a pipeline or run independently.

 **→ [github.com/zavetsec](https://github.com/zavetsec)**